 Now that spring is here, many of Idaho’s dams have been opened and now is the time to catch up on your waterfall hopping with our latest road trip.
-Although we’ve chosen falls that are relatively easy to access for most, at around 14 hours round-trip and covering over 400 miles, this adventure would be ideal as a three-day vacay simply because there is some hiking involved.
+Although we’ve chosen falls that are relatively easy to access for most, at around 14 hours round-trip and covering over 400 miles, this adventure would be ideal as a multi-day vacay simply because there is plenty of hiking involved.
 Fortunately, this journey starts at the Grandjean campground in Lowman, which makes for an easy launching point.
 Check it out!

 Due to the remoteness of the roadless wilderness around these falls, please be extra cautious.
 We highly recommend booking a guide service for added adventure, however, as there are a number of smaller, hidden falls particularly around the Stanley area that are accessible only by foot and by those with extensive navigation experience.
 And who can pass up the opportunity to see more waterfalls?